BendDAO/bend-gitbook-portal/resources/terms-of-service.md

 ## Intellectual Property

-Service and its original content (excluding Content provided by users), features and functionality are and will remain the exclusive property of Bend and its licensors.
+Service and its original content (excluding Content provided by users), features and functionality are and will remain the exclusive property of BendDAO and its licensors.
 Service is protected by copyright, trademark, and other laws of and foreign countries.
-Our trademarks may not be used in connection with any product or service without the prior written consent of Bend.
+Our trademarks may not be used in connection with any product or service without the prior written consent of BendDAO.

 ## Copyright Policy

 We respect the intellectual property rights of others.
 It is our policy to respond to any claim that Content posted on Service infringes on the copyright or other intellectual property rights (“Infringement”) of any person or entity.

-If you are a copyright owner, or authorized on behalf of one, and you believe that the copyrighted work has been copied in a way that constitutes copyright infringement, please submit your claim via Discord on https://discord.gg/Bend.
+If you are a copyright owner, or authorized on behalf of one, and you believe that the copyrighted work has been copied in a way that constitutes copyright infringement, please submit your claim via Discord on https://discord.gg/BendDAO.

 You may be held accountable for damages (including costs and attorneys’ fees) for misrepresentation or bad-faith claims on the infringement of any Content found on and/or through Service on your copyright.